cloudflare/workers-docs/content/reference/runtime/apis/standard.md

 The Workers Runtime provides the following standardized APIs for use by scripts running at the Edge.

-Methods highlighted in orange are only implemented in the scope of a [request context](/reference/workers-concepts/request-context/).

 ## JavaScript Standards

 All of the [standard built-in objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) supported by the current Google Chrome stable release are supported, with a few notable exceptions: